Sedgwick County addresses tornado siren malfunction early Sunday

 Then, about 15 minutes later, the National Weather Service issued a tornado warning for Sedgwick County for a storm around Derby that caused tree and power line damage.
 Dispatch activated sirens in that part of the county.
 Additional sirens were sounded for the affected areas about 10 minutes later.

-The county is apologizing for any confusion.
-They said there were no system malfunctions.
+The county is apologizing for any confusion and said there were no system malfunctions.

 The county notes that tornado sirens are not intended to be the first or only warning for residents.
 Weather radios, media and apps should also be monitored at times of severe weather.